 Under the rule, if a rider bears some fault but less than 51 percent, he or she may still bring a claim for compensation.
-The amount of damages available may be reduced in proportion to the rider’s share of fault.
+The number of damages available may be reduced in proportion to the rider’s share of the fault.
 For example, a motorcycle accident victim who is awarded $50,000 in compensation for injuries and who is determined to be 10 percent at fault for the crash would have the amount of compensation reduced by 10 percent.
 The total compensation the injured motorcyclist would receive would be reduced from $50,000 to $45,000.

 How to Understand Comparative Fault